Dieu! Que viens-je d'entendre? - Béatrice et Bénédict (H. Berlioz)

 Anna Kelly, mezzo-soprano

 The 2020-2021 season included Ms. Kelly performing scenes from the roles of Alisa in Lucia di Lammermoor, Dorabella in Così fan tutte, Octavian in Der Rosenkavelier, Le Prince Charmant in Cendrillon, Smeton in Anna Bolena, and Isolier in Le Comte Ory: all with the Yale Opera Studio.
-In the spring of 2020, she was slated to sing Sesto in La clemenza di Tito, Siebel in Faust, and Cherubino in Le nozze di Figaro with the Yale Opera Theatre before performances were canceled due to the COVID19 epidemic.
+Ms. Kelly also performed with New Music New Haven as the the mezzo soloist in the live premiere of David Lang’s let me come in.
+In the spring of 2020, she was slated to sing scenes as Sesto in La clemenza di Tito, Siébel in Faust, and Cherubino in Le nozze di Figaro with the Yale Opera Theatre before performances were canceled due to COVID19.

-Ms. Kelly holds a BM in Vocal Performance from the Benjamin T. Rome School of Music at the Catholic University of America in Washington D.C. and recently graduated with her MM in Opera from the esteemed Yale School of
+Ms. Kelly holds a BM in Vocal Performance from the Benjamin T. Rome School of Music at the Catholic University of America in Washington D.C. and recently graduated with her MM in Opera from the esteemed Yale School of Music.